Imperial and the European Union

 Imperial is taking a pragmatic and proactive approach to Brexit.
 We are working to support our staff and students, and we are proposing policy solutions that will help the UK to secure its lead in education, research and innovation.

-We are defending our international values, and making it clear that Imperial is open.
+We are defending our international values, and making our global vision clear.
 We look forward to continued strong ties with Europe and the world over the coming years.

 Imperial is international

 Imperial staff share their experiences of international collaboration.

 What does being international mean to you?
 Our staff share their experiences of international collaboration and partnerships.

 Dr Vanessa Sancho Shimizu talks about her international work at Imperial.

 Senior Research Fellow Dr Vanessa Sancho Shimizu speaks about how her research into life-threatening infections in children depends on international collaborations.

 Dr Myrsini Kaforou explains how international partnerships help her research.

 Research Associate Dr Myrsini Kaforou explains how international partnerships are essential for her research into how big data can help solve medical problems.